-The type of commercial oven you buy will depend on your menu.
-Consider the type of cooking that will be done in your kitchen.
-Are there a lot of dishes on your menu that require sautéing?
-Will you be baking your own breads and desserts?
-Are you planning on offering gourmet pizza?
+The type of commercial oven you buy depends on your menu.
+Are you offering a lot of dishes that require sautéing?
+Will you specialize in breads and desserts?
+Are you offering gourmet pizza?

-Each of these menu trends uses a different type of oven or range.
-Commercial ovens come in different brands with different functions just like ovens you might buy for your home,
+Each of these menu styles uses a different type of oven or range.
+Commercial ovens come in as many choices of functions and brands as ovens made for the home.

 Commercial Oven Choices

-Commercial ovens are good for quick, even cooking and they're ideal for dishes that must be baked, such as lasagna or other casseroles.
+Commercial ovens are good for quick, even cooking and they're ideal for dishes that must be baked, such as lasagna, and other casseroles.

 Combination ovens combine convection ovens with a steamer.
 They can cook large quantities of vegetables in a fraction of the time that boiling would require.

-A conveyor belt moves the food through the oven in a conveyor oven, making it ideal for pizzas or hot sandwiches.
+A conveyor oven has a conveyor belt that moves the food through the oven at a pre-set pace, making it ideal for pizzas or hot sandwiches.

-A pizza oven is a large oven that heats to high temperatures.
-Not only can it be used for pizza but you can cook just about anything else in a pizza oven, too, including large sides of beef or large pans of dessert.
+A pizza oven heats to high temperatures and is the right shape for pizzas.
+Nonetheless, it can be used for just about anything else that is oversized, including sides of beef or large pans of dessert.

-Different stations can require different equipment.
-A broiler cooks food with short bursts of heat.
-It's good for melting cheeses on soups and sandwiches.
+You may need more than one type of cooker.
+A broiler cooks food with short bursts of heat, good for melting cheeses on soups and sandwiches.

 Top Brands of Commercial Ovens

-Electric ranges take forever to heat up.
-They'll drive your electric bill through the roof and they're always breaking.
-Consider sticking with gas.
+Electric ranges take a long time to heat up.
+They could drive your electric bill through the roof, too.
+Gas is usually the better option.

 Specialized ranges can be iffy.
-Brick-oven pizza might sound delicious but a brick oven can cost you three to five times as much as a regular gas oven.
-Make sure you're going to make your money back on all those pizzas before you plunk down that kind of money.
+Brick-oven pizza is great but a brick oven can cost three to five times as much as a regular gas oven.
+Be sure you're going to make your money back on all those pizzas before you plunk down that kind of money.

-At first glance, heated or refrigerated drawers look like they would be very functional, especially in a busy restaurant kitchen.
-Unfortunately, they're prone to breaking.
-They're simply not made for the wear and tear of a commercial kitchen.
+Heated or refrigerated drawers sound like a great idea for a business restaurant.
+Unfortunately, they're prone to breaking down under the wear and tear of a commercial kitchen.
 Reach-in warmers and coolers last longer.